d-trotman/ploidy_assay/code/README.md

 #### Key Features

-- Calculates the number of cells in the "ambiguous gate" (cells that don't fall into either haploid or diploid gates)
+- Calculates the number of cells in the "ambiguous gate" (cells that are either G1 diploid or G2 haploid and therefore cannot be told apart)
 - Classifies disagreement types and provides potential explanations
 - Identifies patterns in disagreements by plate, row, or column
 - Generates visualizations to help understand the patterns